AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/popup-window.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: PopupWindow widget
+title: PopupWindow widget | Commerce Frontend Development
+description:
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# PopupWindow widget

 The PopupWindow [widget](https://glossary.magento.com/widget/) allows you to open a popup window with content from any URL.

 The PopupWindow widget source is [lib/web/mage/popup-window.js][].

-## Initialize the PopupWindow widget
+## Initialize

 For information about how to initialize a widget in a JS component or `.phtml` template, see the [Initialize JavaScript][] topic.